peturh/parse-angular-patch/README.md

   - Seamless Parse integration with AngularJS, using promises ($q)
   - Never worry about $scope digests again
-  - Additional (and optional) module to enhance Parse Objects and Collections
+  - Additional (and optional) module to enhance Parse Objects.